Definition of Infertile

 Infertile: Not able to conceive after a year of regular intercourse without contraception.

 Infertility can be due to many causes.
-In most cases of possible female infertility, the problem is found to originate with the male partner's sperm motility.
+In some cases of possible female infertility, the problem is found to originate with the male partner's sperm count or motility.
 Some cases are due to physical problems or malformations of the female reproductive system.
 Others are due to genetic difficulties, such as Rh incompatibility between mother and fetus.

 Most types of infertility are treatable.
 In some cases, in vitro fertilization and other lab procedures may be used to ensure fertilization, and special medical care or medication may be required to enable the pregnancy to come to term.